RackConnect Global FAQ

 What is RackConnect Global?

-RackConnect Global is a connectivity service that makes it possible for you to deploy a hybrid cloud infrastructure at Rackspace with the best network performance possible.
+RackConnect Global is a connectivity service that makes it possible for you to deploy a hybrid cloud infrastructure connecting Rackspace to infrastructure hosted on your premises, at a colocation provider, or in AWS, Microsoft Azure, Google Cloud Platform or Alibaba Cloud.
 For more details, see http://www.rackspace.com/cloud/hybrid/rackconnect/global.

 Who is the audience for RackConnect Global and what pain points does it solve?